 Multi-Level BOMs Give Electronics Manufacturers a Competitive Edge

-Modern electronics manufacturing is changing, and ERP software with a robust Multi-level BOM feature can help manufacturers stay ahead of the curve.
+Modern manufacturing is changing, and ERP software with a robust Multi-level BOM feature can help manufacturers stay ahead of the curve.
 For companies interested in lowering work in process levels, optimizing cash-flow, reducing product costs, and increasing efficiency, Multi-level BOM is a must.